 While the market database enforces data validation and integrity rules with the use of referential constraints and range checks, data go though rigorous data validation and error checking process before being entered.

-These process include instructions for data recording, simple data validation using the checkq2 validation program language, Perl, and C programming language scripts, followed by inserting data into a loading database.
+These process include instructions for data recording, simple data validation using Perl, and C programming language scripts, followed by inserting data into a loading database.
 See Appendix 1 for a more detailed description of the processes involved.